What prepper gear has endless potential uses but is something folks often leave out?

 The dogbane plant is found across all of North America.
 It grows on forest edges and in forest clearings and can also be seen in fields.
 The thing about dogbane is that it’s poisonous when ingested, so wash your hands thoroughly after handling it.

-Aside from its deadly qualities, this plant can be made into the perfect cordage.
-When harvested after the stems have aged and dried out, the fibers can be detached easily and used for many useful things like rope making.
+Deadly qualities aside, this plant can be made into the perfect cordage.
+When harvested after the stems have aged and dried out, the fibers can be detached easily and used for many useful things like making cordage.

 Western Red Cedar

-The Western red cedar is native to the Pacific coast of North America, where it thrives in moist, cool environments like forested swamps and streambanks.
+The western red cedar is native to the Pacific coast of North America, where it thrives in moist, cool environments like forested swamps and streambanks.
 This tree can grow as tall as 200 feet.
-Its outer bark may be relatively thin and scaly, but its inner bark is fibrous, making this tree the perfect source for creating cordage.
+Its outer bark may be relatively thin and scaly, but its inner bark is fibrous, making this tree the perfect source for your DIY rope.

-Its stem, which you can dry out in the summer or collect in the fall, can be processed into ropes and strings.
+Its stem, which you can dry out in the summer or collect in the fall, can be used for making cordage and strings.
 It was popular among Native Americans then and is still useful for survival today.

 Step 2: Harvest Fibers from Plants